Level 4 restrictions from 5 January 2021

-Arrears recovery actions currently at Court will be Continued or Sisted by the Sheriff for the time being.
+Arrears recovery actions currently at Court will continue to be reviewed on an individual basis.
 Our Neighbourhood Coaches will work with tenants, offering advice and support with their household financial circumstances and agreeing affordable repayments.

 If you have been impacted financially by COVID-19 we will take this into account and work with you on a long term solution which secures your home.
 You should contact your local Neighbourhood Coach in the first instance.

 Our telephone number at this time is 01563 554400.
 For the latest information during this